Best Time of Day to Take Retatrutide — What the Biology Actually Suggests

 What Changes About the Best Time of Day to Take Retatrutide as You Progress Through Dose Escalation

 The side effect profile of Retatrutide is most pronounced during dose escalation and typically diminishes significantly once a stable dose is reached.
-What might be the optimal injection timing during a 4mg or 6mg phase may not be the same consideration at a maintenance dose where side effects are minimal.
+What might be the optimal injection timing during early titration phases may not be the same consideration at a maintenance dose where side effects are minimal.

 This is worth flagging because many clients establish a timing habit during escalation — choosing morning or evening based on side effect management — and then never revisit the decision once the protocol has stabilized.
 As your tolerance improves and side effects diminish, the timing decision can be based more on lifestyle convenience and less on symptom management.